automl/auto-sklearn/doc/index.rst

     @inproceedings{feurer-neurips15a,
-        title     = {Efficient and Robust Automated Machine Learning}, author    = {Feurer, Matthias and Klein, Aaron and Eggensperger, Katharina  Springenberg, Jost and Blum, Manuel and Hutter, Frank}, booktitle = {Advances in Neural Information Processing Systems 28 (2015)}, pages     = {2962--2970},
+        title     = {Efficient and Robust Automated Machine Learning}, author    = {Feurer, Matthias and Klein, Aaron and Eggensperger, Katharina and Springenberg, Jost and Blum, Manuel and Hutter, Frank}, booktitle = {Advances in Neural Information Processing Systems 28 (2015)}, pages     = {2962--2970},
         year      = {2015}